Filing a New York City Lead Poisoning Claim

 Back to Top

-The top New York personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are dedicated and committed to each and every case we accept.
+The top New York City personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are dedicated and committed to each and every case we accept.
 Our clients receive our full attention and efforts, no matter what.
 If you want assistance from a legal team that'll support you every step of the way, contact us today at (212) 986-7353.

 Back to Top